-Replicase-transcriptase cofactor; inhibits interferon (IFN) regulatory factor 3 phosphorylation, IFN-α/β production, and protein kinase R phosphorylation
+Replicase‑transcriptase cofactor; inhibits interferon regulatory factor 3 phosphorylation, IFNA1/B1 production, and protein kinase R phosphorylation

 Matrix protein (VP40)

-Likely consists of two distinct functional modules; homo-oligomerizes to form dimers and circular hexamers and octamers; binds single-stranded RNA, VP35; hydrophobic; membrane-associated; contains three late‑budding motifs; binds to NEDD4 and TSG101; binds to tubulin alpha and is ubiquitinylated
+Likely consists of two distinct functional modules; homo‑oligomerizes to form dimers and circular hexamers and octamers; binds single-stranded RNA, VP35; hydrophobic; membrane‑associated; contains three late‑budding motifs; binds to NEDD4 and TSG101; binds to tubulin alpha and is ubiquitinylated